InfinitumForm/serbian-transliteration/readme.txt

 YES!
 This plugin can translate a Latin site into Cyrillic, but this is not recommended and often causes problems.
 It is suggested that this approach be approached experimentally.

 The best practice is to create a Cyrillic site including all other content and in the end just add transliteration to navigation so that the visitor can choose the desired script.

+= How to transliterate Cyrillic permalinks? =
+This plugin has a tool that transliterates already recorded permalinks in your database.
+This option is safe but requires extra effort to satisfy SEO.

+With this tool, you permanently change the permalinks in your WordPress installation and a 404 error can occur if you visit old Cyrillic paths.

+Therefore, you must re-asign your sitemap or make additional efforts to redirect old permalinks to new ones, which our plugin does not do.

+If you are using WP-CLI, this function can also be started with a simple shell command: `wp transliterate permalinks`

 == Other Notes ==